 Thanks to crossbreeding, you’re able to enjoy the cheerfulness and positive vibe on the Maltese with other great attributes and qualities.
 We’ve compiled a list of the 25 best hybrids.
 So, let us know in the comments, which is your favorite?

 Breeding a Maltese with a Beagle creates a designer hybrid – a Malteagle.
 Extrovert and lively, this cross-breed is an excellent option as a family dog.
 That being said, an iron hand in a velvet glove ensures that they don’t spin out of control.

 With a height of 12 inches, the Malteagle is relatively lightweight but can live up to 15 years.
 In addition, their soft but thick coat could be white, black, brown or cream.
 Though shedding may not be much, you must brush and groom them daily.

-Other aspects entail wiping their tear-stained faces multiple times every day and frequently checking their flappy ears for signs of infection.
+Other aspects entail wiping their tear-stained faces multiple times a day and frequently checking on their flappy ears for signs of infection.
 Take a Malteagle out for a walk every day, and you will have nurtured a well-balanced physically fit canine.

 RECOMMENDED: 32 Bizarre Beagle Mixes

 Unless this hybrid of Maltese and Silky Terrier actually moves, you might think it’s a toy.
 With small dark eyes, furry ears, round black nose and a curly tail, the Silkese is indeed a teddy-bear.
 However, the dogs’ square shoulders and determined gait echo confidence.